OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 Large buffers of data are usually transferred between host and on-board memory in oneAPI applications.
 This necessitates a Direct Memory Access(DMA) Engine between host and on-board memory.
 In oneAPI ASP designs for OFS reference platform, this DMA engine is placed in the AFU region.

 As described in section 2.1.5.1, there are different configurations for memories on board.
 In addition to above, figure 1-3 also shows an additional IP in the host to memory datapath, called *Memory Bank Divider*.
-This IP <!-- TODO: review location in 2024.1 - is a part of oneAPI Base Toolkit (Base Kit) installation and -->is used for handling one of the most commonly used configurations, i.e. configuring multiple memory banks of same type as a contiguous memory region.
+This IP is used for handling one of the most commonly used configurations, i.e. configuring multiple memory banks of same type as a contiguous memory region.
 In this case, the kernel has a contiguous view of the memory and data can be interleaved across the different memory channels.
 The host must also have the same view of the memory in order to ensure read and write transactions from correct addresses.

 #### **3.1.1 Memory Bank Divider**
 <div id="ocl_mem_divider"></div>